 Adam H. Fleischer is a member of the management committee at BatesCarey LLP with a national reputation for innovative advocacy in complex insurance and reinsurance coverage issues with respect to the pre-litigation, litigation and appellate stages.
 His experience spans a broad range of disputes across the United States involving Fortune 500 companies, and issues such as environmental and health hazard matters, managed care and medical device claims, construction defect claims, and public entity insurance challenges.
 In particular, Adam has represented his insurance and reinsurance clients in analyzing and evaluating many complex high profile cases, including matters such as:

 - NCAA concussion litigation involving class action claims by former athletes alleging that the NCAA failed to warn and protect against the risk of concussions and Chronic Traumatic Encephalopathy;

 - Sandusky molestation litigation involving claims against Penn State arising from its alleged involvement in failing to prevent child molestation by its former assistant football coach, Jerry Sandusky.

-Chambers and Partners has honored Adam in its worldwide ranking of insurance coverage counsel, finding Adam “an exceptional attorney—intelligent and an excellent advocate.”
-In recent years, Adam was one of a handful of attorneys worldwide honored by their peers through selection to London-based Who's Who Insurance and Reinsurance.
-Adam was also recognized in the peer-nominated U.S News & World Report rankings of Best Lawyers in America in the area of Insurance Coverage.
-Adam has also been selected for recognition in the prestigious Leading Lawyers survey of top insurance attorneys, and has regularly been honored by his peers by being selected to Illinois Super Lawyers in the category of insurance coverage.
+In recent years, Adam was one of a handful of attorneys worldwide honored by their peers through selection to London-based Who's Who Legal for Insurance and Reinsurance.
+He is regularly recognized in Best Lawyers in America in the area of Insurance Coverage, selected for inclusion in the prestigious Leading Lawyers survey of top insurance attorneys, and honored by his peers by being selected to Illinois Super Lawyers in the category of insurance coverage.